Hafas/nostegama/README.md

 Non-Steam Game properties this plugin delivers:
 * `appname`: Returns the game's name dependent on `language`.
 If there is no name for the given language.
 The english one will be used.

+### WindowsShortcutPlugin

+This plugin will take over the shortcut's properties.

+*This plugin will only work on Windows*

+Profile properties this plugin uses: *none*

+Non-Steam Game properties this plugin uses: *none*

+Non-Steam Game properties this plugin delivers:
+* `exe`:  Same as the shortcut's
+* `StartDir`: Same as the shortcut's
+* `icon`: Same as the shortcut's.
+Steam will do nothing with this information if the extension of the icon is neither "exe" nor "png" nor "tga".

 ## Configuration